joaobalca/weatherApp/README.md

 Saved cities were being duplicated in the list.
 **Solution:** Added backend validation to block duplicates and provided appropriate feedback in the UI.

-### 4. Duo to OpenWeather limitations
+### 4. Due to OpenWeather's limitations
-Duo to OpenWeather limitations i couldn't show today's weather if the hour already passed.
+Due to OpenWeather's limitations, I couldn't show today's weather if the time had already passed.
-**Solution:** Did a condition to when i don't have any more data to show to the current day, it shows the next one
+**Solution:** I put in a condition so that when there is no more data to show for the current day, it shows the next one.